ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 understand the multifaceted nature of supply chain security and the various points where vulnerabilities can arise.

-### Definition of the Software Supply Chain
+### Definition of the Software Supply Chain in the SDLC

-Traditionally, the software supply chain is seen as a series of steps and components involved in developing, building, testing, and deploying software.
-This includes third-party libraries, open-source components, proprietary software, and hardware.
+Traditionally, the software development lifecycle is seen as a series of steps and components involved in developing, building, testing, and deploying software.
+The SDLC supply chain includes third-party libraries, open-source components, proprietary software, and hardware.
 However, a comprehensive approach broadens this definition to encompass the human and procedural elements that are integral to these technical components.